KM3NeT/KM3io.jl/docs/src/manual/rootfiles.md

 (can be a mix of filepaths and XRootD URLs).
 During the iteration, files with an empty offline tree are automatically skipped.

-!!! note

-    The initialisation of the `OfflineEventTape` will quickly iterate through all sources and open them just to count the number of offline events, which might take a few seconds.
-During the actual iteration, only one file is kept open at a time.

 The following example takes two files from the [KM3NeT TestData](https://git.km3net.de/common/km3net-testdata) samples and iterate through both of them in a simple loop.